Changes in Virtual DataPort 6.0¶

 Starting with Denodo 6.0, the Denodo JDBC driver is compiled with Java 7.

 The applications that use this driver and that run with earlier versions of Java will have to update their version of Java.
 Otherwise, the applications will not be able to load this driver.

-Note: you cannot use the JDBC driver of earlier versions of Denodo to connect to Denodo 6.0.
+The JDBC driver of earlier versions of Denodo cannot connect to Denodo 6.0

 Starting with Denodo 6.0, the operation

 the JMX MBean

 VDBServerManagementInfo returns the complete list of